Zaikur/BellSystem/README.md

 ## Final Notes

 This project has been both frustrating at times, and very rewarding at others.
-If you get anything out of this project, see some easy improvements that could be made, or find other uses for it pleast let me know!
+If you get anything out of this project, see some easy improvements that could be made, or find other uses for it please let me know!